OffchainLabs/arbitrum-classic/docs/Public_Chains.md

 ### Deposit And Withdraw

-To move your Ether and Tokens between Arbitrum and Ethereum chains at [bridge.arbitrum.io](https://bridge.arbitrum.io/).
+To move your Ether and Tokens between Arbitrum and Ethereum chains, visit [bridge.arbitrum.io](https://bridge.arbitrum.io/).

 ### Use L2 Dapps!